Q. What is DUOBRII Lotion?

 - Your doctor should order a pregnancy test for you within 2 weeks before you begin treatment with DUOBRII Lotion to be sure that you are not pregnant.

 - Begin treatment with DUOBRII Lotion during a normal menstrual period.

 - Use an effective form of birth control during treatment with DUOBRII Lotion.
 Talk with your doctor about birth control options to prevent pregnancy during treatment with DUOBRII Lotion.

 - Stop using DUOBRII Lotion and tell your doctor right away if you become pregnant while using DUOBRII Lotion.

 Q. How long can I use DUOBRII Lotion?

-A: Unlike using steroids alone, you can use DUOBRII Lotion until your skin is clear.
-Stop using DUOBRII Lotion when your skin becomes clear or if you experience side effects.
+A: Unlike using potent-to-superpotent steroids alone, you can use DUOBRII Lotion once daily, only until your psoriasis is under control.
+Stop using when your skin becomes clear or if you experience side effects.